Symbol Invariant of Partition and the Construction: Symbol of rigid partitions in the , , and theories

 \section{Symbol of rigid partitions in the $B_n$, $C_n$, and $D_n$ theories}

-In this section, firstly, we recall briefly the definitions of symbols in the $B_n$, $C_n$, and $D_n$ theories described in \cite{CM93}.
-The definitions of symbols in different theories are not identical, which is an obstruction to study the constructions of symbols of different theories uniformly.
-We find equivalent definitions of symbols which are convenient to compute symbols for different theories uniformly.
-We also introduce several formal operations acting on the partition which are not only helpful to understand the new definition of symbol but also helpful for the proofs of lemmas in the next section.
+Firstly, we recall the definitions of symbols in \cite{CM93}.
+The differences of the definitions of symbols between different theories are obstructions to study the constructions of symbols.
+And then find equivalent definitions of symbols which are convenient to compute symbols for different theories.
+Finally, We introduce several formal operations acting on the partition, which are not only helpful to understand the new definitions of symbol but also helpful for the proofs of lemmas in the next section.